wavemaker-dev/wm-app-ci-cd-utils/README.md

 - wm_app_webapp.yml will deploy the container image of application in kubernetes pods

-## wavemaker-dockerfile
+## Dockerfile.build

-The Dockerfile is used to build the application and deploy to tomcat container.The Dockerfile will do build using maven , jave and node prerequisites at one stage and deploy the application to tomcat in another stage
+Multi Stage Docker file for sample build tomcat image with war file from sourccode The Dockerfile will do build using maven , java and node prerequisites at one stage and deploy the application to tomcat in another stage

 ## azure-pipelines.yml